-The Women, Infants and Children (WIC) Program is being transferred to Sun River Healthcare, formerly Hudson River Healthcare.
-This move has already been approved by the State.
+The Women, Infants and Children (WIC) Program has been transferred to Sun River Healthcare, formerly Hudson River Healthcare.
+This move was approved by the State.

 Compensation

 The County's "human capital" - its employees - are the most critical resource available to taxpayers and citizens.
 However, the amounts non-union employees are paid have evolved independently of one another, leading to disparity in salaries.
 The County also tends to lose valuable workers due to non-competitive pay rates with neighboring municipalities.
 These issues are being investigated by an outside firm currently conducting a compensation parity study.